vsem-azamat/vsem-azamat/README.md

 # Hello, I'm Azamat 👋

 A student of Mechanical Engineering at Czech Technical University in Prague.
 I'm interested in work with data, programming, and math.
-I'm currently working on my bachelor's thesis about the application of Artificial Intelligence in PID control.

 ## Education
 ### 2020 - now